Anthony Morrow (Royal Navy officer): Naval career

 In April 1995 Morrow was appointed Flag Officer, Royal Yachts and subsequently took command of the Royal Yacht Britannia.
-He served as captain during the Handover of Hong Kong in 1997 when the yacht took the Governor of Hong Kong, Chris Patten, and the Prince of Wales back to the United Kingdom following the transfer of sovereignty.
+He served as captain during the Handover of Hong Kong in 1997 when the yacht took the Governor of Hong Kong, Chris Patten, and the Prince of Wales to Manila, the Philippines, following the transfer of sovereignty.
 He would be the yacht's final captain as it was decommissioned on 11 December that year.

 In December 1997, following the decommissioning of HMY Britannia, Elizabeth II appointed Morrow a Commander of the Royal Victorian Order in recognition of his services.

 In March 2023, he was appointed an Extra Equerry to Charles III.